erikvanek/erikvanek.github.io/pages/notes/design/Activities/Design research.md

 - __to understand people & their behavior related to the product or service__
 - enables to _empathize_ & get to know the context
+- is *"Becoming friends with reality"* - Erika Hall
 - motivation to find out how customers or other relevant actors experience a given service
 - helps to move beyond assumptions
 - two main types: